 Offered by companies such as LoqBox, these loans offer you a way to increase your credit score and develop healthy financial habits.
 By identifying how much you can save each year, the company will then set this money aside and you repay it monthly over the next 12 months.
 Once you have paid the full amount, the company returns the money back to you.
 They will report the loan as complete to the CRAs, giving you an increase in your credit score.

 One thing to note with these loans is that lenders can not see that they are credit builder loans and so will not understand what you are trying to achieve.
 Sometimes when you take out a loan, it can be seen as an indicator that you are in financial difficulty and make it more difficult for you to borrow elsewhere.

 Just as homeowners have their mortgage payments reported to CRAs every month, there is now also that option for tenants too.
-By signing up with CreditLadder, you can make your monthly rent payments help your credit score with both Experian and Equifax.
+By signing up wit you can make your monthly rent payments help your credit score.
 If you are a tenant looking at how to increase your credit score fast, you can sign up in less than 5 minutes and be on your way to a better credit score.